odrodrig/django-crud/README.md

 3. Next we need to change the views to incorporate the new fields for our form.
 Open up the views.py file.
 The two views that we are concerned with are PeopleCreate and PeopleUpdate which are the create and update views, respectively.

-4. Add your field name to the list of fields for both the PeopleCreate and People update views.
+4. Add your field name to the list of fields for both the PeopleCreate and PeopleUpdate views.
 Continuing my example, I will add 'birthday' to the list.

 `['first_name', 'last_name', 'birthday', 'email']`

 5. After updating the views there is only one more code change we need to make.
-Navigate to your templates folder and open the peopleList.html template.
+Navigate to your templates folder and open the people_list.html template.

 First we need to add the table heading for the column.
 This involves adding another <th> element with the other column headings.